 A food’s concentration of phosphorus, magnesium, and calcium is primarily a concern among cats with a known tendency towards urolithiasis.

 If your cat suffers from urolithiasis, look for a food with less than 1.0% – 1.2% phosphorus on a dry matter basis.
 If a diet is low in phosphorus, it’s typically also low in calcium and magnesium.
-These minerals are usually bone-derived and therefore come together.
+These minerals are usually bone-derived and therefore come together and It’s also a good idea to supplement probiotics into your cat’s diet

 Low Ash Content